What is EMI? Full Form, Meaning, Calculation & How it Works

 FAQs

 Q.1.
-What is an EMI payment?
+What is the meaning of EMI in a loan?

 Q.4.
 Can I change my EMI amount during the loan tenure?